 If you don’t have all of the above – and many people have far more advanced set ups – then you need to get that PayPal account dusted off and expect to spend a few more £ on some things!

 What I found was that I needed to invest in good quality, and appropriate USB cables.
 USB3.0 has a length limit of 3 metres – you have to have active repeaters to make them longer.
 Any more than this and you need a powered repeater.
 This should not be of concern for you because the “remote” part of this set up is handled by WiFi, not long cables.
 We’re not sitting inside and trailing long USB cables to our equipment outside.
 That’s not remote.
 That’s just a door in between you and your setup!
 So have cables that are an appropriate length, that does not get tangled in your set up as you slew your scope around.
+Note that you do not need to have USB3.0 cables to do imaging.
+USB2.0 is more than adequate and often recommended – especially for DSOs where speed of transfer is not important.
+USB3.0 facilitates high data speed access – so useful for planetary – but people have been surviving doing great pics of planets using USB2.0 for years!

 I also found I needed to understand the power requirements more – not down to the voltage level [I’m sure that’s important] but I have nothing special here.
 My extension power ports are all good quality, surge protected, robust and housed in appropriate weather proof kit.
 I run cable tidy trunking through my garden to my kit to ensure they’re safely contained and shielded.